cocos/cocos-docs/en/scripting/load-assets.md

 The second to note is that compared to previous Cocos2d-JS, dynamic loading of resources in Creator is **asynchronous**, you need to get the loaded resources in the callback function.
 This is done because in addition to the resources associated with the scene, Creator has no additional resources preload list, and the dynamically loaded resources are really dynamically loaded.

-**Note**: As of v2.4, interfaces such as `cc.loader` are no longer recommended, please use the latest `cc.assetManager` interface.
-Please refer to [Asset Manager Upgrade Guide](../release-notes/asset-manager-upgrade-guide.md) documentation。
+**Note**: As of v2.4, the `cc.loader` interface is deprecated, please use `cc.assetManager` instead.
+You can refer to the [Asset Manager Upgrade Guide](../release-notes/asset-manager-upgrade-guide.md) documentation for details.

 ### How to dynamically load Asset

-Creator provides `cc.resources.load` the API to load specific Asset that is located under the Resources directory.
-Invoke, you only need to pass a relative path to the resources, and **Not** at the end of the path containing the file name extension.
+Creator provides the `cc.resources.load` API to load specific asset that locates under the `resources` directory.
+You can pass a relative path to the directory to invoke, and **do not** containing the file name extension at the end of the path.

 ```javascript
 // load Prefab